robertschnitman/diagnoser/README.md

 ## 1. Introduction

-This package contains R functions for diagnostics, modeling, and data management.
+This R package contains tools for diagnostics, modeling, and data management.
 Base R's plot(lm()) was the primary influence, as it was a useful tool for quickly assessing estimation bias and existence of heteroskedasticity; but interpreting more specialized concepts such as Cook's Distance can prove to be difficult to understand for those without linear algebra knowledge.
-To improve upon comprehension for introductory students, I created the **diagnose() and ggdiagnose()**.
+To improve upon comprehension for introductory students, I developed **diagnose() and ggdiagnose()**.
 Individuals with a fondness for the classics would appreciate **cdiagnose()**, which recreates the original plot(lm()) with ggplot2 graphics.

 Other functions such as **lmdf()** and **fitresdf()** were inspired by tidyverse's broom library.
 Broom is fantastic for transforming model objects into data frames; but I was not quite satisfied with the mentioned its tidy() outputs (such as the lack of confidence intervals for OLS estimates).

-The following sections provide examples for each of the functions.
+The following sections provide examples.

 ## 2. diagnose(), ggdiagnose(), and cdiagnose()